LCC-CIT/CS123-CourseMaterials/CS123_GettingStartedGuide_8wk.md

 ## Course Structure

-This course is broken into weekly modules.
-The modules start on Monday and end on the following Sunday.
-Every week is broken into three sections: Overview, Resources, and Activities.
+This course is broken into topical modules.
+The weeks start on Monday and end on Sunday.
+Every week is broken into three sections: Objectives, Reading, Lecture Notes and Activities.

-### Overview
+### Objectives

 Each week includes an overview page that is helpful to read before reviewing the resources and completing the assigned activities.

-### Resources
+### Reading

-Resources will be listed under Required and Supplemental subheadings.
-The required resources are the basis for the weekly quiz.
-Supplemental resources are provided with additional information about the week's topics.
+The required readings are the basis for the weekly quiz.

 ### Activities

-Activities are required unless they are specifically marked as optional.
 Activities include quizzes and lab assignments

 ------